 One thing to consider when buying a commercial property is the financing options available.
 If you have sufficient cash on hand, making a significant real estate purchase isn’t a problem.
 But if you don’t have enough money, you need financial support from lenders and other financial institutions.

 Generally, there are many financing options for purchasing a commercial property.
-These include commercial property loans, bank loans, owner financing, and mortgage loans.
+These include commercial property loans, bank loans, owner financing, land contracts, and mortgage loans.
 However, most of these financing options have strict eligibility requirements and may take some time before you may get approved.
 If that’s the case, you need a temporary means to fund your commercial real estate investment while you apply for traditional loans.
 It is especially true if you need appropriate funding quickly or loses the property.

 Thankfully, many private lending institutions offer bridge loans for your needs.
 For example, with Novellus and other similar loan providers, you can access reliable bridging finance solutions for individuals looking to invest in commercial properties.